What is cancer?

 Can cancer be prevented?

 With our current knowledge, we believe that at least one in three cancer cases can be prevented.
-Smoking, sun exposure, poor diet, alcohol consumption and inadequate physical activity are significant risk factors, which can be modified.
+Smoking, sun exposure, poor diet, alcohol use and inadequate physical activity are significant risk factors, which can be modified.

 Not smoking, or giving up, is the single most effective strategy to prevent cancer.
 One in nine cancer cases, and more than one in five cancer deaths (over 7700 every year) are caused by cigarette smoking.